fionamcc/Docs/kobas/using_kobas_in_cyverse_DE.rst

 ..
 NOTE::

-    If you don't know the code for your species it can be found here: https://www.kegg.jp/kegg/catalog/org_list.html
+    If you don't know the code for your species it can be found here: https://www.kegg.jp/kegg/catalog/org_list.html **Not all KEGG species are available through KOBAS.**

     If your species of interest is not available then you should choose the code for the closest-related species available